-At the beginning of the academic year percentages of pupils expected to meet or exceed the national standards in English and Mathematics are set for each child.
-We use Fischer Family Trust to support us in these targets.
+At the beginning of the academic year percentages of pupils expected to meet or exceed the national standards in English and Mathematics will be discussed for each child in Year 2 and 6.

 We also share our targets and predicted outcomes with the Local Authority for the end of each Key Stage.
 These are reviewed throughout the year.